 Once you visit London, you'll definitely understand why it's one of the most famous cities in the world!
 Whether you're in town for a short time or a little longer, you can experience everything this cultural, historic, and charming city has to offer.

-My 3-day London itinerary will allow you to see all of London's most popular attractions.
-However, once you've checked those sites off your list, I definitely recommend returning to explore even more.
+This 3-day London itinerary will allow you to see all of London's most popular attractions.
+However, once you've checked the above sites off your list, you should definitely return to explore even more.
+Have the best time!

 Want to keep exploring?